Updated on October 26, 2020

 Google Analytics Tracking ID (aka Property ID) is the unique identifier of a GA property.
 It allows Analytics and other apps to distinguish your property from other properties.
 This allows data to be sent specifically to your property, which can be later viewed in your Analytics account.

-The GA tracking ID is made up of 3 elements: Google Analytics version, account ID and property index number.
+The GA tracking ID is made up of 3 elements: Analytics version, account ID and property index number.

 The account ID is the second element of the tracking ID while property index is the third element.